CustomerFX/NetExtensionsHelper/README.md

+<h1>.NET Extension Helper</h1>

 The .NET Extension Helper is a library that will do all the heavy lifting to embed controls in SalesLogix.
 All you do is have your UserControl inherit from the FX.SalesLogix.NetExtensionsHelper.SalesLogixControl and then use a script class in SalesLogix to load the control and set the record context.

 Your .NET UserControl will look like this:

-<code>public partial class UserControl1 : FX.SalesLogix.NetExtensionsHelper.SalesLogixControl
+<pre>public partial class UserControl1 : FX.SalesLogix.NetExtensionsHelper.SalesLogixControl
 {
 	private void UserControl1_SalesLogixRecordChanged(string RecordID)
 	{